bearsunday/BEAR.Accept/README.md

      $page->transfer($app->responder, $_SERVER);
 ```

-Prepare the module of the DI setting necessary for each language
+Prepare the module of the DI setting necessary for each language.

 ```php
 use BEAR\Sunday\Module\Constant\NamedModule;